mamin54/mamin54/README.md

 - ⚡ Building scalable **ETL pipelines** and **real-time data workflows**
 - ☁️ Exploring **AWS (S3, Glue, Athena)** for large-scale processing
 - 🏗️ Developing projects like **League of Merchants** & **Consumer Pulse**

+---

+### 🎮 Fun Facts
-- 🎮 Fun fact: I’ve probably spent more time **warding in League** than attending lectures
+- I’ve probably spent more time **warding in League** than attending lectures
+- I can explain the difference between **ETL & ELT** faster than most people can order coffee
+- Secretly obsessed with making my README look like a **UI project**

 ---